lychin24/Predicting-Recipe-Ratings/README.md

 ### Univariate Analysis

-For further analysis of the data, I examined the distribution of the minutes column
+For further analysis of the data, I examined the distribution of the minutes column:

 <iframe
   src="images/minutes_dist.html"